WICG/Realms-Initialization-Control/README.md

 This proposal describes an opt-in capability to set a script to be loaded first, everytime a same origin realm with synchronous access to the main execution environment of the application is created.

+For it to be safe to use, some crucial properties/limitations must apply:

-The location of the script can be relative or absolute.
-Secure connection is required.
+* The location of the script can be relative or absolute, but must resolve to the same origin as the web app.
+* Secure connection is required.
+* The resource provided must explicitly state its ContentType as of JavaScript.

 The proposed method for setting the script is a Content Security Policy directive as follows:

 ```